ElgoogUdiab/7-Billion-Humans-answers/README.md

 # 7 Billion Humans Answers

-I made this repo to put my answers on so others can see how to solve the puzzlesand learn from them.
+I made this repo to put my answers on so others can see how to solve the puzzles and learn from them.
+If you cheat, you'll ruin the game for yourself, so please don't do this.

 ## Submit solution